Modular Exercises for Four-Point Blocks -- I: A sphere-torus correspondence

-The sphere-torus correspondence equates the level-1 Kac-Moody algebra characters {and} specific core blocks of several well-known theories.
-For example, when $G$ belongs to the Deligne-Cvitanovi\'c family of exceptional Lie algebras \cite{Deligne,Cvitanovic:2008zz} and $G\neq D_4$, the theory $\cT_s $ is a unitary Virasoro minimal model, as summarized in the following table, where we also provide the labels $(r,s)$ of the {operators $\phi_{r,s}$ playing the role of the twist operator in the $\cT_t\!-\!\rm{Sym}^2\cT_t$ correspondence:}
+The sphere-torus correspondence equates the level-1 Kac--Moody algebra characters {to} specific core blocks of several well-known theories.
+For example, when $G$ belongs to the Deligne--Cvitanovi\'c family of exceptional Lie algebras~\cite{Cvitanovic:2008zz, Deligne} and $G\neq D_4$, the theory $\cT_s $ is a unitary Virasoro minimal model, as summarized in the following table, where we also provide the labels~$(r,s)$ of the operators $\phi_{r,s}$ playing the role of the twist operator in the $\cT_t-{\rm Sym}^2\cT_t$ correspondence:

-The missing entry for $G=D_4$ would correspond to a sphere CFT at $c=1$ and will be discussed shortly.
+The missing entry for $G=D_4$ would correspond to a CFT at $c=1$ on the sphere and will be discussed shortly.

 Note that the field content of (the chiral half of) the coset theory $G_1\times G_1/G_2$ in some cases consists of only a subset of the minimal model field content, and in particular the ``twist operator'' $\phi_{r,s}$ does not necessarily belong to the spectrum of the coset theory.
-This is the case for example when $G= A_2$, where the field content of the coset theory consists only of the Virasoro primaries $\phi_{1,1},$ $\phi_{1,3},$ $\phi_{1,5},$ $\phi_{2,1},$ $\phi_{2,3},$ $\phi_{2,5},$ and their descendants.
+This is the case for example when $G= A_2$, where the field content of the coset theory consists only of the Virasoro primaries $\phi_{1,1},$ $\phi_{1,3},$ $\phi_{1,5}$, $\phi_{2,1}$, $\phi_{2,3}$, $\phi_{2,5}$, and their descendants.
 The remaining modules, including the one associated to the primary $\phi_{1,2}$, can nevertheless still be realized as twisted modules in the coset theory.

-As another example, we noted in Section \ref{sec:c1} that the torus characters for $G=D_N$ with $N$ even coincide with core blocks of the $\mathbb{Z}_2$ orbifold of the boson at radius $R=\sqrt{2N}$, for the chiral datum $\cD= (\phi_{N/2},\phi_{N/2},\phi_{N/2},\phi_{N/2})$.
-See (\ref{eq:equality D_N boson}).
-This in particular also includes the missing case $G=D_4$ in the Deligne-Cvitanovi\'c sequence.
+As another example, we noted in Section \ref{sec:c1} that the torus characters for $G=D_N$ with~$N$ even coincide with core blocks of the $\mathbb{Z}_2$ orbifold of the boson at radius $R=\sqrt{2N}$, for the chiral datum $\cD= (\phi_{N/2},\phi_{N/2},\phi_{N/2},\phi_{N/2})$.
+See~\eqref{eq:equality D_N boson}.
+This in particular also includes the missing case~${G=D_4}$ in the Deligne--Cvitanovi\'c sequence.

 There are a few ways in which the correspondence appears to generalize.
-First of all, it is possible to extend the Deligne-Cvitanovi\'c sequence by including the two \emph{intermediate Lie algebras} $A_{\tfrac{1}{2}}$ and $E_{7+\tfrac{1}{2}}$, which have dimensions $1$ and $190$ and dual Coxeter numbers $\tfrac{3}{2}$ and $24$ respectively.
-Mimicking the coset construction for ordinary Lie algebras suggests a relation between the characters of the two corresponding intermediate VOAs \cite{Kawasetsu} and a pair of RCFTs on the sphere of central charge respectively
+First of all, it~is~possible to extend the Deligne--Cvitanovi\'c sequence by including the two \emph{intermediate Lie algebras}~\smash{$A_{\frac 12}$} and \smash{$E_{7+\frac 12}$}, which have dimensions $1$ and $190$ and dual Coxeter numbers $\tfrac{3}{2}$ and $24$, respectively.
+Mimicking the coset construction for ordinary Lie algebras suggests a relation between the characters of the two corresponding intermediate VOAs~\cite{Kawasetsu} and a pair of RCFTs on the sphere of central charge respectively